Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

-Each year, after it finishes blooming, remove 1/3 of the oldest, thickest stems.
+The first year, after it finishes blooming, remove 1/3 of the oldest, thickest stems.
 Cut them off right at the base of the bush.
 This encourages new growth because the plant is trying to replace what you have cut off.
 This new growth will also have new buds which will be beautiful flowers the following spring.

+The second year, prune away half of the remaining old stems.
+Another flush of new growth will occur.
+The third year, prune away the rest of the old stems for yet another flush of new growth.
 At the end of the three years, you will have a healthy, new lilac bush that will produce loads of flowers for years to come.

 Questions & Answers

 Question: My lilac buds up and then the birds have a blast.
 Why?

 Answer: Birds do not eat lilacs.
 What they are after are the insects infesting your lilacs.
 It is the insects that are causing the damage.
 Common insects that damage lilacs are lilac borers, leaf miners and mites.
 Insecticidal soap will kill the mites.
 A systemic insecticide will kill the leaf miners.
 The insecticide permethrin will kill the lilac borers.

 Question: What kinds of lilacs can we grow in Zone 9?